Managing Safety at Bonfire Night Events

 If you don’t feel comfortable doing risk checks yourself, use our template checklist for expert risk management guidance.

-As a quick 1 minute guide, we’ve listed a few of the critical steps that bonfire event organisers need to take in order to reduce risk at their event:
+As a quick 1 minute guide, Insure Our Event have listed a few of the critical steps that bonfire event organisers need to take in order to reduce risk at their event:

-8 essential Bonfire Night and firework display safety tips:
+10 essential Bonfire Night and firework display safety tips for event organisers:

 - Obtain any necessary permits and permission from the land owner to host the bonfire event.